 When a complaint is made directly to the Capstone Group by or on behalf of a child, the placing authority social worker will be informed.
 Agreement will then be reached with the placing authority about which agency will investigate the complaint.
 If any complaint relates to an aspect of the service provided by the Capstone Group and is brought to our attention, this will always be investigated by the Capstone Group.

-Our Children's Guide contains written information on how to make complaints, including the availability of independent support and advice.
+Our Children and Young People's Guide as well as Complaints and Compliments leaflet contains written information on how to make complaints, including the availability of independent support and advice.

-Children will be assured that their complaints will be taken seriously and investigated thoroughly in accordance with the Stages set out below and that they will receive written notification of the outcome.
+Children will be assured that their complaints will be taken seriously, investigated thoroughly in accordance with the Stages set out below and that they will receive written notification of the outcome.